Area Estimates for High genus Lawson surfaces via DPW: Area estimates for Lawson surfaces

 \subsection{The area of a minimal surface via DPW}

 $\;$\\

-\begin{proposition} Let $\eta$ be a holomorphic DPW potential on a compact domain $\Omega$ such that for $\Phi$ a solution of $d_\Omega\Phi=\Phi\eta$ the Monodromy Problem is solved.
-Let $(F,B)$ the Iwasawa decomposition of $\Phi$ and $f$ the resulting minimal immersion in $S^3$.
+\begin{proposition} Let $\eta$ be a holomorphic DPW potential on a compact domain $\Omega$ such that a solution $\Phi$ of $d_\Omega\Phi=\Phi\eta$ solves the Monodromy Problem \eqref{monodromy-problem}.
+Let $(F,B)$ the Iwasawa decomposition of $\Phi$ and $f$ the resulting minimal immersion in $\S^3$.
 Then

 where $B=\sum_{k=0}^{\infty} \lambda^kB_k$ and $\eta=\sum_{k=-1}^{\infty}\lambda^k\eta_{k}$. \end{proposition}